 4. And based on the past data it shows the same query “Blue iPhone 7” which was searched 100 times has clickstream data for the same products:

-Secondary Assumption: These numbers are generated by another system which produces more than 6 products to the customer on the same page, thus removing the bias of page 1 and rest of the pages.
+Secondary Assumption: These numbers are generated by another system that produces more than 6 products to the customer on the same page, thus removing the bias of page 1 and the rest of the pages.
 These data points are evidence of which product relates most to the query and will form the basis of our system’s ground truth on which the system will learn to Rank products.
 In such a way any number that gives a good estimate of the correct rank can be used as scores for our learning labels.

-Now, without a ranking system the query “Blue iPhone 7” might fetch products in the some random order for example it may be presented as:
+Now, without a ranking system the query “Blue iPhone 7” might fetch products in some random order for example it may be presented as:

 - Page 1: A, B